 - Ignore your calls and drag out paperwork to wear you down

-When it Matters, Sam & Ash, LLP Does What’s Right
+When it Matters, Sam & Ash Injury Law Does What’s Right

 When the insurance company discounts the value of your injury claim, it will cost your physical wellbeing and economic security.

-You can get more with a personal injury lawyer and Sam & Ash, LLP are the personal injury lawyers who do What’s Right:
+You can get more with a personal injury lawyer and Sam & Ash Injury law are the personal injury lawyers who do What’s Right:

-- Our goal is winning you the highest possible settlement
+- Our goal is to win you the highest possible settlement